kylestetz/CLNDR/README.md

 Where the function must return the HTML result of the rendering operation.
-In this case you would precompile your template elsewhere in your code, since CLNDR only cares about your template if it's going to use underscore.
+In this case you would precompile your template elsewhere in your code, since CLNDR only cares about your template if it's going to use Underscore.

-If you are using your own render method, underscore.js is NOT a dependency of this plugin.
+If you are using your own render method, Underscore is NOT a dependency of this plugin.

 CLNDR has been tested successfully with [doT.js](http://olado.github.io/doT/),